Contents

 Disorganization in Nepal

 There's a certain amount of disorganization in Nepal.
 In reality it's a part of the countries charm.
 While the private tourism sector is one of the better areas for disorganization it can still be a little uncomfortable for those coming from very well organized countries.
+This is an important part of pre-travel planning to Nepal which will dramatically help in ones journey in the country.
 Never-the-less, everything still seems to work out in the end in Nepal.
-It's a case of going with the flow than against the grain!
+It's a case of going with the flow rather than against the grain!

 Time keeping in Nepal